 Iraq.
 USIP trained civil society facilitators in religious peacebuilding and supported them in implementing a series of local projects, including peace courses at sharia colleges and community discussions on religious violence and reconciliation.

 Pakistan.
-USIP partnered with the Renaissance Foundation for Social Innovation to organize dialogues across 20 university campuses about inter- and intra-religious violence and radicalization.
+USIP partnered with the Renaissance Foundation for Social Innovation to organize dialogues across 20 university campuses about interreligious and intrareligious violence and radicalization.

 Sri Lanka.
-The Institute worked with the Centre for Peacebuilding and Reconciliation to form a coalition of 200 faith leaders, women and men, from Buddhism, Christianity Hinduism, , and Islam who mitigate local conflicts.
+The Institute worked with the Centre for Peacebuilding and Reconciliation (CPBR) to form a coalition of 200 male and female faith leaders from Buddhism, Hinduism, Christianity, and Islam who mitigate local conflicts.
 Following the 2019 Easter bombing, CPBR is fostering local interfaith reconciliation with USIP support.

 Researching Religion’s Influence and Shaping Policy

-With its Initiative to Map the Religious Landscape in Conflict-Affected States, USIP has created a unique methodology for peace practitioners to track and analyze the impact of religion.
+USIP’s Mapping the Religious Landscape in Conflict-Affected States project is a unique methodology for peace practitioners to track and analyze the impact of religion.
 Mapping has been completed or is underway in Libya, South Sudan, Iraq, Rakhine State in Burma, and Ukraine.
-In addition to providing concrete data to help guide strategic engagement, such research helps policymakers determine the best approaches for establishing secure, sustainable peace.
+In addition to providing concrete data, this research helps policymakers determine the best approaches for establishing secure, sustainable peace.

-Similarly, USIP’s Religion and CVE Initiative has explored the complex relationship between religion and violent extremist movements around the world.
-Convening policymakers and religious actors from diverse settings, this global series of symposia has resulted in policy recommendations for those seeking to partner with religious actors in efforts to build resilience, promote reconcilation, and prevent and counter violent extremism.
+Similarly, USIP’s Religion and Countering Violent Extremism Practitioners’ Exchange has explored the complex relationship between religion and violent extremist movements around the world.
+Convening policymakers, scholars, and practitioners from diverse settings, this series of global symposia has resulted in policy recommendations for those seeking to partner with religious actors in efforts to build resilience, promote reconcilation, and prevent and counter violent extremism.

 Developing Practical Resources for Training and Educating

 The Institute also works with religious education centers to build knowledge, skills, and confidence in conflict prevention, mediation, and reconciliation.
-In Burma, Indonesia, Iraq, Nigeria, and Pakistan, USIP has supported peace studies curricula that resonate with local cultural and religious ideas and practices, helping to ensure that the next generation of religious leaders are prepared to build peace.
+In Burma, Indonesia, Iraq, Nigeria, and Pakistan, USIP has supported peace studies curricula that resonate with local cultural and religious practices to ensure that the next generation of religious leaders are prepared to build peace.